-Structure and Bylaws
+Structure and Campaigns

-Structure and Bylaws
+Structure and Campaigns

 Metro DC Democratic Socialists of America is a democratic, member-run organization.
 That means our strategy and direction is both set and carried out by our members.
 To assist with facilitating and managing an organization of this size, we divide tasks and assign responsibilities to certain chapter formations.
 This structure is explained in more detail in our bylaws, which are linked above.